RobCo-Engineering/service-manual/docs/pipboy-3000-mkv/tutorial/creating-music-files.md

 ### Using the Pip-Boy 3000 Mk V Media Converter <a name="using-the-pip-boy-3000-mk-v-media-converter"></a>

-1. Download the [Pip-Boy 3000 Mk V Media Converter][link-pip-boy-media-converter] from the [releases page][link-pip-boy-media-converter-releases].
+1. Download the latest release of the [Pip-Boy 3000 Mk V Media Converter][link-pip-boy-media-converter] from the [releases page][link-pip-boy-media-converter-releases].

-2. Follow the instructions in the repository to convert your audio files to the correct format for the Pip-Boy 3000 Mk V.
+2. Follow the instructions in the [repository][link-pip-boy-media-converter] to convert your audio files to the correct format for the Pip-Boy 3000 Mk V.

 ### Manually Using FFmpeg (Pip-Boy 3000 Mk V) <a name="manually-using-ffmpeg"></a>